Tawfiqh/UniExamNotes/README.md

 # UniExamNotes
 Revision notes from uni finals

+## index.html

+The main page is just HTML in a file called `index.html` pointing at CSS in a file called `BLUETIME.css`

+## Sub pages
+The rest of the site is generated from the [markdown](https://daringfireball.net/projects/markdown/syntax) files.
-Basically just an HTML template, and notes are within their own markdown files within a folder of the same name.
+Notes are stored within their own markdown files within a folder of the same name.

 e.g for Advanced Data Structures & Algorithms (ADSA): `ADSA/ADSA.md`